 These tips are to help you navigate the requirements of proper formatting.
-These contests have both a word limit and a page limit.
+These contests have a page limit.
 Readability is very important!

 - 1 Font faces: The two most popular (and readable) fonts are Times New Roman and Arial.
-Using one of these will help make the application more readable. - 2 Font size: Business standards, as well as these contests, use 10-point or 12-point type. - Page Margins: Margins should be between 1⁄2inch and 11⁄2inches, with the most common size being 1 inch. - 4 Style: The indiscriminate use and overuse of font styles (bold, italic, underline, etc.) serves to diminish your writing.
-Some use can be helpful, but be careful only to use it when necessary. - Questions: Make sure you copy the question above your answer.
-It reminds the scorers of what you have been asked.
+Using one of these will help make the application more readable. - 2 Font size: Business standards, as well as these contests, use 10-point or 12-point type. - 3 Page Margins: Margins should be between 1⁄2inch and 11⁄2inches, with the most common size being 1 inch. - 4 Style: The indiscriminate use and overuse of font styles (bold, italic, underline, etc.) serves to diminish your writing.
+Some use can be helpful, but be careful only to use it when necessary. - 5 Questions: We recommend copying and pasting the questions in BOLD font, and type your answers in plain text.